How to stop your bunny chewing your wooden furniture

 A simple but clever trick can be to use some toilet or kitchen roll tubes as protection.
-Either slip over the legs or cut then along the length and wrap them around to add a layer of protection.
+Either slip over the legs or cut them along the length and wrap them around.

-Another useful item that can be purchased from pet stores is a Willow bridges, also called fiddle sticks.
-They are made from a series of willow sticks help together with wire that can be bent into a variety of shapes.
-This toy can be bent all the way around a table leg to shield it from being chewing.
+Another useful item that can be purchased from pet stores is a Willow bridge.
+They are made from a series of willow sticks held together with wire that can be bent into a variety of shapes or around a table leg to shield it from being chewed.

-How to protect the edges and sides of furniture
+How to protect the edges and sides of wooden furniture from bunny chewing

 We would avoid using cardboard to protect furniture as it does not take long for a bunny to chew through and it may even encourage them to go to this spot when they fancy chewing something.

-More permanent ways of protecting your furniture from bunny chewing
+How to permanently protect your wooden furniture from bunny chewing

-They can be easily cut to size to size with a craft knife and can be attached with some sticky pads or adhesive so you don't need and DIY Skills to install them.
+They can be easily cut to size with a craft knife and can be attached with some sticky pads or adhesive, so you don't need any DIY Skills to install them.

 Using taste deterrents to stop your bunny chewing wooden furniture

-Bitter sprays can help make wooden furniture, chair or table legs a little less appealing to chew on however most people discover they don't offer a single solution to a chewing problem and need to be used alongside other bunny proofing. if you are thinking of using a taste deterrent follow this guide to get the most out from these products.
+Bitter sprays can help make wooden furniture, chair or table legs a little less appealing to chew on however, most people discover they don't offer a single solution to a chewing problem and need to be used alongside other bunny proofing.

 You can apply the spray directly to the affected area or to help stop the spray going everywhere you can also spray some into a cloth then wipe the liquid on.

-Remember to keep reapplying the bitter spray regularly so it doesn't lose it's effectiveness.
+Remember to keep reapplying the bitter spray regularly so it does not lose its effectiveness.

 In the wild rabbits eat a wide range of fibrous materials many of which we would not consider to be edible.